beeb/beeb-li/src/lib/posts/announcing-lintspec.md

 Having used this tool pretty much since its inception in January 2024, I was always a bit disappointed by its speed and the fact that it sometimes errors for seemingly unrelated reasons, like it [not being able to understand](https://github.com/defi-wonderland/natspec-smells/issues/65) the path to a source file's dependencies.
-Another lacking feature, as of writing this, is a support for documenting `enum`s.
+Another lacking feature, as of writing this, is the verification of `enum` NatSpec.

 ## A (Long) Weekend Project